Krysztal112233/krysztal-language-scala/README.md

 - This language adaptor will synchronize content upstream as much as possible and will ensure availability as much as possible.

-## Bundled libraries

-From a number of perspectives, the library needs to bind some popular scala libraries.

-- `org.typelevel:cats-core_3:2.12.0`
-- `com.chuusai:shapeless_2.13:2.3.12`
-- `org.typelevel:mouse_3:1.3.1`

 ## How to use?

 ### Add dependence